that-webdev-dude/crumbs-react/README.md

 This repo, is a collection of ReactJS mini projects.

 Each branch of this repo contains a miniproject.
+To view the code from each project, browse the corresponding branch.

 ## List of miniprojects